datacamp-content-public/courses-m23-summer-prep-programming/chapter10.md

 `@instructions`
-Write a Python program that accepts a word from the user and reverse it.
+Write a Python program that prints variable `message` and then prints reversed version.
+Variable `message` is already loaded in console.

 example -> elpmaxe